TanqSt/API-Request/README.md

 # java-api-demo
-Sample Postman collection and environment to be used as an example for Java/Selenium API automation framework
+Sample Postman collection and environment to be used as an example for Java/Selenium API automation framework aaaa